AriFordsham/GHCWiki/typeable.md

 ## Step 1: Type-indexed type representations

 The first obvious thing is that we must make a connection between the type-rep arg of `Dyn` and the value itself.
 Something like this:

 ```
+data Dynamic where
-dataDynamicwhereDyn::TTypeRep a -> a ->Dynamic
+  Dyn :: TTypeRep a -> a -> Dynamic
 ```

 Here we are using a *type-indexed* type representation, `TTypeRep`.
 Now the connection betweeen the two is visible to the type system.

 We can re-define the `Typeable` class and `TypeRep` thus:

 ```
-classTypeable a where
+class Typeable a where
-  tTypeRep ::TTypeRep a     -- No need for a proxy argument!dataTypeRepwhereTypeRep::TTypeRep a ->TypeReptypeRep::Typeable a => proxy a ->TypeRep-- The current typeRep functiontypeRep(p :: proxy a)=TypeRep(tTypeRep ::TTypeRep a)
+  tTypeRep :: TTypeRep a     -- No need for a proxy argument!

+data TypeRep where
+  TypeRep :: TTypeRep a -> TypeRep

+typeRep :: Typeable a => proxy a -> TypeRep
+-- The current typeRep function
+typeRep (p :: proxy a) = TypeRep (tTypeRep :: TTypeRep a)
 ```